 Twists are sharp “rotations around a stationary point” according to the dictionary.

-- Hip Twist: Start with neutral hips, twist one hip forward at a time and return it to neutral, keeping the opposite hip stationary.
+- Hip Twist: Start with neutral hips, twist one hip forward at a time.
+Return it to neutral, keeping the opposite hip stationary.

-- Shoulder Twist: Twist your torso so one shoulder moves forward at a time, keeping the centre of your chest stationary.
+- Shoulder Twist: Twist your torso so one shoulder moves forward at a time.
+Keep the centre of your chest stationary.

 Shimmies are the iconic vibratory moves of belly dance.

-- Hip Shimmy: Bend and straighten your knees one at a time very fast, to make your hips vibrate up and down and your torso wobble.
+- Hip Shimmy: Bend and straighten your knees one at a time very fast.
+This makes your hips vibrate up and down and your torso wobble.

-- Chest Shimmy: Twist your torso forward one shoulder at a time (like a shoulder twist), very fast to make your chest shake.
+- Chest Shimmy: Twist your torso forward one shoulder at a time (like a shoulder twist).
+Do it very fast to make your chest shake.

-In this category, circles are smooth moves where body parts draw circles in either the horizontal or vertical planes.
+In this category, circles are smooth moves.
+Body parts draw circles in either the horizontal or vertical planes.

-- Hip Circle: Starting with the hips level and shifted to one side, move them as one unit in a horizontal circle, keeping them level.
+- Hip Circle: Start with the hips level and shifted to one side.
+Move them as one unit in a horizontal circle, keeping them level.

-- Vertical Chest Circle: Starting with the chest level and off to one side, move it in a vertical circle, keeping it level.
+- Vertical Chest Circle: Start with the chest level and off to one side.
+Move it in a vertical circle, keeping it level.

-- Horizontal Chest Circle: Starting with the chest level and off to one side, move it in a horizontal circle, keeping it level.
+- Horizontal Chest Circle: Start with the chest level and off to one side.
+Move it in a horizontal circle, keeping it level.

-- Vertical Figure Upwards: Start from a dropped hip, circle it vertically out and up to a raised position to create half a vertical “∞” shape (now the opposite hip is dropped), and repeat on the other side to complete the shape.
+- Vertical Figure 8 Upwards: Start from a dropped hip.
+Circle it vertically out and up to a raised position to create half a vertical “∞” shape.
+Now the opposite hip is dropped.
+Then repeat on the other side to complete the shape.

-- Vertical Figure 8 Downwards: Start from a raised hip and make the “∞” shape in reverse, circling the hip vertically out and down to create half the shape, and repeat on the other side to complete it.
+- Vertical Figure 8 Downwards: Start from a raised hip.
+Make the “∞” shape in reverse.
+Circle the hip vertically out and down to create half the shape, and repeat on the other side to complete it.

-- Horizontal Figure 8 Forwards: Start with a backwards hip, move it out and forward, drawing half an “8” horizontally on the floor with your hip (now the opposite hip is backwards), and repeat on the other side to complete the shape.
+- Horizontal Figure 8 Forwards: Start with a backwards hip.
+Move it out and forward, drawing half an “8” horizontally on the floor with your hip.
+Now the opposite hip is backwards.
+Then repeat on the other side to complete the shape.

-- Horizontal Figure 8 Backwards: Start with a forwards hip, make the horizontal “8” shape in reverse, circling the hip out and back to create half the shape, and repeat on the other side to complete it.
+- Horizontal Figure 8 Backwards: Start with a forwards hip.
+Make the horizontal “8” shape in reverse, circling the hip out and back to create half the shape.
+Then repeat on the other side to complete it.

 Undulations are smooth moves where a wave-like movement travels up and down your body

-- Camels: Start with the chest raised and forward and roll it down your spine to neutral, continue the wave down your torso tucking your abs and pelvis in, and release your pelvis out to neutral to complete the wave.
+- Camels: Start with the chest raised and forward.
+Roll it down your spine to neutral.
+Continue the wave down your torso tucking your abs and pelvis in.
+Finally release your pelvis out to neutral to complete the wave.

-These seven categories, four with sharp movements (lifts and drops, slides, twists, and shimmies) and three with smooth (circles, figure 8’s, and undulations) cover the main belly dance moves.
-I only included descriptions of chest and hip movements here, because they are most common, but you can draw these shapes with your head, hands, arms, shoulders, … too to create belly dance moves.
-I hope that by knowing and understanding the shapes you draw with your body, you will improve your technique by moving only the part of your body you wish to move in the shape you wish to make.
+These seven categories cover the main belly dance moves.
+Four have sharp movements (lifts and drops, slides, twists, and shimmies).
+And three have smooth (circles, figure 8’s, and undulations).
+I only included descriptions of chest and hip movements here, because they are most common.
+But you can draw these shapes with your head, hands, arms, shoulders, … too to create belly dance moves.
+I hope that by knowing and understanding the shapes you draw with your body, you will improve your technique.
+You can use this knowledge to move only the part of your body you wish to move in the shape you wish to make.
 Next time you dance, feel your chest and hips slide, shimmy, and circle.
 Can you feel them make beautiful shapes in the air?

-The Seven Movements of Belly Dance blog by Shemiran Ibrahim
+The Seven Core Movements of Belly Dance blog by Shemiran Ibrahim